marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/34_brassica_sequence_alignment.pdf}
-\caption{\textbf{Multiple sequence alignment of the Arabidopsis and BnFD proteins}}{The indicated regions of the protein are defined as in Tsuji et al. (2013)\textsuperscript{315}.
+\caption{{Multiple sequence alignment of the Arabidopsis and BnFD proteins}}{The indicated regions of the protein are defined as in Tsuji et al. (2013)\textsuperscript{315}.
 Between copy variation is observed in the A, BASIC, LEUCINE ZIPPER, and SAP regions, in addition to elsewhere in the protein.
 The heptad structure